JeremyLikness/jeremylikness-blog/content/blog/migrate-from-medium-to-hugo/index.md

 ---
 {{</highlight>}}

 The "years" and "series" tags I created for taxonomy purposes, more on that in the next section.
-Date was auto-migrated.
+Date was automatically set as part of the migration.
 The image is the featured image.
 I removed the auto-display of the featured image from the post template so I can place it in a logical spot within the article.
 The "images" list is useful for parsing resources programmatically like I did for a few advanced customizations I'll describe in future blog posts.
-Finally, the alias is auto-imported from Medium and preserves the original link.
+Finally, the alias is automatically imported from Medium to preserve the original link.
 Hugo generates a permanent redirect to the new article URL.

-With my default template in place, I can create an _archetype_ to simply creating new content:
+With my default template in place, I can create an _archetype_ to simplify creating new content:

 {{<highlight yaml>}}
 ---